 How to Launch Your Subscription Box on Shopify

-Add subscription functionality.
+- Add subscription functionality.
 Joy Subscriptions handles recurring billing, the subscribe widget, customer portal, and payment recovery.
-Free plan has no MRR cap.
+The Free Forever plan covers up to 50 active subscriptions.

 What Makes a Subscription Box Profitable?